makrai/notes/rothe1907-pretrainded-seq-gen.md

 * what is the best way to leverage publicly available pre-trained checkpoints for warm-starting sequence generation models?
   * e.g. BERT checkpoint to initialize the encoder and GPT-2 model as the decodr
   * we rigorously experiment with a large number of settings to combine BERT, GPT and RoBERTa pre-trained checkpoints to initialize our Transformer-based model.
-We report results on
 * three canonical conditional text generation tasks of increasing complexity
   * sentence-level fusion (DiscoFuse, Geva+ 2019) and
   * splitting (WikiSplit, Botha+ 2018)),
   * WMT14 En↔De machine translation
     using most common eval sets: newstest2014 and newstest2016, and
   * abstractive summarization using three datasets:
     * Gigaword (Napoles+ 2012),
     * CNN and DailyMail (Hermann+ 2015) and
     * BBC extreme (Narayan+ 2018a)
 * significant improvements over randomly initialized models
 * new SOTA results
 * a pre-trained encoder is an essential component for sequence generation tasks